Respiratory syncytial virus can cause a viral respiratory infection that affects the lungs and respiratory tract in both adults and children.

 - apnea, or pausing for breath while sleeping

-RSV can be
+RSV can be dangerous in infants, especially in:

 - those born pre-term